 YesTV and CHEK air the programs back-to-back weeknights (as well as past-season reruns on Saturdays), with Wheel of Fortune at 7:00 p.m. local time (either Eastern, Mountain, or Pacific depending on the station), and Jeopardy! at 7:30.
 NTV airs Wheel weekdays at 5:00 p.m.
 Newfoundland time before its local newscasts, and Jeopardy! at 8:00, leading into primetime programming that starts at 8:30 NT.

 Broadcast details may vary for the occasional primetime versions of the series.
 The IndieNet stations have also carried the Jeopardy!
-Greatest of All Time Tournament (2020), Jeopardy National College Championship, and the first season of Celebrity Wheel of Fortune, but CTV managed to get the rights to Celebrity Wheel beginning in fall 2021, as well as the primetime Celebrity Jeopardy! series starting in fall 2022, as well as Jeopardy!
+Greatest of All Time Tournament (2020), Jeopardy National College Championship (2022), and the first season of Celebrity Wheel of Fortune, but CTV managed to get the rights to Celebrity Wheel beginning in fall 2021, the primetime Celebrity Jeopardy! series that started in fall 2022, as well as Jeopardy!
 Masters which began in spring 2023.